borkdude/deps.clj/README.md

 Reasons why I made this:

+- The port was done as proof of concept for [babashka](https://github.com/borkdude/babashka/).
+The entire bash script was ported to Clojure succesfully and runs just as fast with `bb`.

 - This offers an arguably easier way to get going with `deps.edn` based projects in CI.
 Just curl a script and be done.
 Works on both linux and macOS operating systems.
 I could not get the official installer script working on CircleCI